Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Correlations between the observed quantities and other properties of the host galaxies

 \subsubsection{The role of extended shocks in driving gas turbulence in the central regions}

-In the top panel of Fig.\,\ref{fig:amplitudes_global_velocity_dispersion_mass}, for each galaxy in categories ``Coherent Shocks", ``Broken Shocks", ``AGN-dominated" and ``Unperturbed", the range of deprojected residual velocity magnitudes measured along its extended shocks (the vertical bars) is plotted as a function of its central gas (\ha) velocity dispersion.
-The positive magnitudes give the values for the red-shifted features that we associate with the shock, and the negative magnitudes give them for the blue-shifted ones.
-The ``Unperturbed" category is included for comparison, as in galaxies in this category we also identified coherent kinematic structures for which we measured the velocity magnitudes, though these magnitudes are smaller than those expected in shocks.
-On the other hand, galaxies in the ``Other Perturbations'' category are omitted as they lack structures associated with extended shocks.
+In the top panel of Fig.\,\ref{fig:amplitudes_global_velocity_dispersion_mass}, for each galaxy, in which we detected extended kinematic structures, the range of deprojected residual velocity magnitudes measured along these structures, marked by the vertical bars, is plotted as a function of its central gas (\ha) velocity dispersion.
+The positive magnitudes give the values for the redshifted structures, and the negative magnitudes give them for the blueshifted ones.
+The \textit{unperturbed} category is included for comparison, as in galaxies in this category we also identified coherent kinematic structures for which we measured the velocity magnitudes, though these magnitudes are smaller than those expected in shocks.
+On the other hand, galaxies in the \textit{other perturbations} category are omitted as they lack structures associated with extended shocks.

+Generally, galaxies exhibiting larger deprojected residual velocity magnitudes also tend to display higher average velocity dispersions, especially for velocity dispersions up to $\sim$80\,\kms.
+Although this correlation is relatively weak, it suggests that extended shocks with large deprojected velocity magnitudes may induce turbulence in the interstellar medium, thereby increasing the overall level of kinematic disturbance and increasing the observed velocity dispersion.
+Along the dashed gray lines in this panel, the velocity is $\sqrt{3}$ times the observed one-dimensional velocity dispersion.
+Under the assumption of isotropic turbulent motions, this means that along these lines the energy in the turbulent motion is the same as the one associated with the deprojected residual velocity magnitude in the shocks.
+Thus this line allows us to relate the energy deposited to gas in shocks to the energy in turbulent motion.
+For points close to this line, the observed velocity dispersion could be attributed to disturbance caused by extended shocks.